pubref/rules_maven/README.md

 | -------------------: | :----------- |
 | [maven_repositories](#maven_repositories) |  Load dependencies for this repo. |
 | [maven_repository](#maven_repository) | Declare an external workspace that defines transitive dependencies for a set of maven artifacts. |

+**Status**: experimental, but actively in use for other internal projects.

 ## Usage